Medical Eye Exams

 African-Americans are at greater risk for glaucoma and should have eye examinations every 3 to 5 years before the age of 40, and every two years after age 40.

 We accept a wide variety of Vision Insurance plans for both eye exams and in our optical shop.
 Vision insurance can be used for routine eye care but for eyes with medical concerns, medical insurance will be used.

 New advances in medical research are helping eye doctors treat glaucoma more effectively and with fewer side effects.
 The key to treatment is early diagnosis.
 The earlier glaucoma is diagnosed, the easier it is to treat, and the more likely you are to retain your vision.
-People over 60 years old and African-Americans are at a higher risk of developing glaucoma.
-Also, anyone with family history of glaucoma is at a higher risk.
+Risk factors can include a family history of glaucoma, age (anyone over 60 years old), and ethnicity such as African-American.
+Also, anyone with a family history of glaucoma is at a higher risk.
 People with diabetes and those who have been taking steroid medication for a long period of time are also at increased risk.